 The significant and outstanding effort made and the support given to ANZTCR by many surgeons and their staff is worthy of distinction.
 The ANZTCR annually acknowledges surgeons who participate in the registry in a number of ways:

-- The ANZTCR is recognised by the Royal Australian College of Surgeons (RACS) as a Continuing Medical Education (CME) audit activity that aims to improve the quality of patient care.
+- The ANZTCR is recognised by the Royal Australasian College of Surgeons (RACS) as a Continuing Medical Education (CME) audit activity that aims to improve the quality of patient care

 Once the data is sufficiently mature the ANZTCR will produce:

-- Annual reports to be made available to the steering committee, funders and participating sites/clinicians, as well as publically on the ANZTCR website
+- Annual reports to be made available to the steering committee, funders and participating sites/clinicians, as well as publicly on the ANZTCR website

 - Benchmarked reports of clinical quality indicators will be available for participating sites